 - The Best Tomato Soup

 - Creamy Potato Salad with Dill

 If you make this Open-Faced Tuna Melt recipe, let me know!
 Leave a comment with a star rating ★ below, because I love hearing from you! ♡

 Open-Faced Tuna Melts with Tomato (Quick & Easy Recipe!)

 - Preheat the broiler.

-- In a mixing bowl, combine tuna, celery, red onion, parsley, mayonnaise and lemon juice.
-Season with salt and pepper to taste.
+- In a mixing bowl, combine tuna, celery, red onion, parsley, mayonnaise, lemon juice, salt, and pepper.

-- Place bread slices on a baking sheet and place under broiler for 1–2 minutes or until toasted.
-Turn bread over and toast the other side.
-Remove from oven.
+- Place the bread slices on a baking sheet and place under the broiler for 1–2 minutes until toasted.

-- Top each piece of bread evenly with the tuna mixture.
-Top with tomato and sprinkle with cheese.
+- Top each piece of toast evenly with the tuna mixture.
+Then top equally with tomato and cheese.

-Place in oven and broil for about 3 minutes or until cheese is melted.
+- Place in oven and broil for about 3 minutes or until the cheese is melted.
+Serve warm.

-If you like heat, try adding a bit of hot sauce (like Tabasco) over the tomatoes before sprinkling them with cheese.
+- If you would like a bit of heat, try adding some hot sauce (like Tabasco) over the tomatoes before sprinkling them with cheese.

 © Everyday Easy Eats.
 All photos and content are copyright protected.
 Please do not use any of my recipes, text or images without prior permission.